interstitialRedirectModalTitle

 Read Scientific American's perspective on the U.S. position.

 Since 2015, governments have had the legally binding Paris Agreement—like a collective guiding star on climate—but now is the time to update decadal globally agreed targets for nature.
-So at the Montreal conference, the focus was on agreeing on a new, 10-year Global Biodiversity Framework: humanity’s roadmap towards a more nature-positive future.
+So the focus is implementing a new, 10-year Global Biodiversity Framework: humanity’s roadmap towards a more nature-positive future.

 The science is clear: As global biodiversity continues to decline at an alarming rate, we must protect 30% of terrestrial, inland water and marine areas by 2030.
 To ensure long-lasting protection, these conserved areas must be effectively managed and inclusively governed.